UAE – November 18-27, December 4-5, 8-14, 2015

 Etihad Museum.
 The history of the UAE.

-(pop 1.9 million)
+ABU DHABI (pop 1.9 million)

 Abu Dhabi has invested heavily in culture, education and environmental innovation in recent years.
 Slowly the largest – and wealthiest – emirate is emerging from the shadow of Dubai.
 On Saadiyat Island, starchitects are designing an entire cultural district that will include branches of the Louvre and the Guggenheim.
 Near the airport, construction of Masdar, the world’s first carbon-neutral city, is progressing.
 Elsewhere in town, futuristic skyscrapers are forever changing the skyline, most notably the disc-shaped HQ and the Gate Tower, a glass-and-steel behemoth that’s deliberately leaning 18 degrees (14 degrees more than the Tower of Pisa!).
 Already completed is the glorious Sheikh Zayed Grand Mosque, whose snowy white marble domes hover above the city like a mirage.
-Near the airport, Yas Island is a sparkling new tourist development headlined by the Ferrari World Abu Dhabi theme park and the spectacular Yas Hotel, which literally has a Formula 1 racetrack roaring through it.
+Near the airport, Yas Island is a sparkling new tourist development headlined by the Ferrari World Abu Dhabi theme park and the spectacular Yas Hotel, which has a Formula 1 racetrack roaring through it.

 Abu Dhabi is by far the largest emirate, comprising almost 87% of the country’s total area.